 10) Tour A Chocolate Farm

-Chocolate is a one of Hawaii’s biggest exports due to the tropical climate and range of locally grown ingredients.
+Chocolate is one of Hawaii’s biggest exports due to the tropical climate and range of locally grown ingredients.
 When visiting the big island, we spent an afternoon visiting and touring a local cacao farm in southern Kona where we learned about the process of making chocolate from start to finish as well as the farm’s history.

-This was a unique experience where we were given first hand knowledge from a farmer as we were guided through their orchards and processing facilities.
+This was a unique experience where we were given first-hand knowledge from a farmer as we were guided through their orchards and processing facilities.
 We were able to taste a fresh cacao fruit straight from the tree which was a first for most people on the tour as well as sample a variety of different chocolate during our visit.
 The tour lasted 45 minutes and as well as having farms in Kona, various chocolate farms can be found near Hilo on the Hamakua coast.